-Since the Stochastic project my way of doing is based on these open-source practices for the multitude of artistic potential that they allow as well as for the capability they have to invent new economical patterns both participatory and solidarity-driven, a place where the knowledge of each person is valued in order to build together.
+Since the Stochastic project my way of making is based on open-source practices to utilise the great varety of artistic potential that they offer us.
+Also for the capability that they have to invent new economical patterns both participatory and solidarity-driven, a place where the knowledge of each person is valued in order to build together.

-My work probes and digests the different shapes, the various typologies of violence.
+My work probes and digests the different forms of violence.

-I take hold of archetypes such as weapons, ammunition, objects linked to security or the stock-market and short circuit them from their initial function.
+I take hold of archetypes such as weapons, ammunition, barbed wire, objects linked to security or the stock-market and short circuit them from their initial function.

 I plot poetical resistance strategies to disarm the aggressive potential of violent representations by steering them towards more playful and festive grounds.

-I explore these controversial relationships and their different modulations through interactive installations in which different elements coexist, confront each other, interconnect or discuss.
+I explore these conflicting relationships and their different variations through interactive installations, in which different elements coexist, interconnect, discuss with or confront each other.

-For these installations I build systems that voluntarily include random settings so that the final result cannot be mastered and to give the installation the possibility of a relative independence : an autonomous development.
+For these installations I build systems that include random elements that we are unable to control, so that the final result cannot be mastered , giving the installation the possibility of a relative independence : an autonomous development.

 My work dismantles and rebuilds reality to examine the mechanics of the balance of power and offer a dynamic alternative by mocking this prevailing violence.